martianoff/go-option/README.md

 ## Pattern matching

-Pattern matching in this context is the ability to check and manipulate the value inside the Option[T] type safely without having to manually check the existence of the value every time.
+Pattern matching is the ability to check and manipulate the value inside the Option[T] type safely without having to manually check the existence of the value every time.
+It likens to 'pattern matching'

+The Match function  takes three parameters: Option[T1], and two functions (func(T1) T2).feature found in traditional functional languages.
+This function behaves differently depending on whether the given Option[T1] is Some or None:
+- If Option[T1] contains a value (or, in other words, it's a Some), the function applies the first provided function func(T1) T2 on this value, aiming to transform it into a new T2 type value.
+- If Option[T1] is None, meaning it does not contain a value, the second provided function func(T1) T2 is applied.
+Typically, this function should handle the case when no value is present, e.g., by providing a default value, handling an error, etc.

 ```
 func getCarPlate(plateNumber Option[string]) string {